-8VAC20-131-110.
+8 VAC 20-131-110.
 Standard and verified units of credit.

 A. The standard unit of credit for graduation shall be based on a minimum of 140 clock hours of instruction and successful completion of the requirements of the course.
 When credit is awarded in less than whole units, the increment awarded must be no greater than the fractional part of the 140 hours of instruction provided.
-If a school division elects to award credit on a basis other than the 140 clock hours of instruction required for a standard unit of credit defined in this subsection, the local school division shall provide the Board of Education with satisfactory proof, based on board guidelines, that the students for whom the 140-clock-hour requirement is waived have learned the content and skills included in the relevant Standards of Learning.
-In addition, the local school division shall develop a written policy approved by the superintendent and school board that ensures:
+If a school division elects to award credit on a basis other than the 140 clock hours of instruction required for a standard unit of credit defined in this subsection, the local school division shall develop a written policy approved by the superintendent and school board which ensures:

 - 1. That the content of the course for which credit is awarded is comparable to 140 clock hours of instruction; and - 2.
 That upon completion, the student will have met the aims and objectives of the course. - B. A verified unit of credit for graduation shall be based on a minimum of 140 clock hours of instruction, successful completion of the requirements of the course, and the achievement by the student of a passing score on the end-of-course SOL test for that course or additional tests as described in this subsection.
 A student may also earn a verified unit of credit by the following methods: - 1.
 In accordance with the provisions of the Standards of Quality, students may earn a standard and verified unit of credit for any elective course in which the core academic SOL course content has been integrated and the student passes the related end-of-course SOL test.
 Such course and test combinations must be approved by the Board of Education. - 2.
-Upon waiver of the 140-clock-hour requirement according to Board of Education guidelines, qualified students who have received a standard unit of credit will be permitted to sit for the relevant SOL test to earn a verified credit without having to meet the 140-clock-hour requirement. - 3.
-Students who do not pass Standards of Learning tests in science or history and social science may receive locally awarded verified credits from the local school board in accordance with criteria established in guidelines adopted by the Board of Education. - C. The Board of Education may from time to time approve additional tests for the purpose of awarding verified credit.
-Such additional tests, which enable students to earn verified units of credit, must, at a minimum, meet the following criteria: - 1.
-The test must be standardized and graded independently of the school or school division in which the test is given; - 2.
+Upon the recommendation of the division superintendent and demonstration of mastery of course content and objectives, qualified students may receive a standard unit of credit and be permitted to sit for the relevant SOL test to earn a verified credit without having to meet the 140-clock-hour requirement. - 3.
+Beginning with the ninth grade class of 2003-2004 and beyond students who do not pass Standards of Learning tests in science or history and social science may receive locally awarded verified credits from the local school board in accordance with criteria established in guidelines adopted by the Board of Education. - C. The Board of Education may from time to time approve additional tests for the purpose of awarding verified credit.
+Such additional tests, which enable students to earn verified units of credit, must, at a minimum, meet the following criteria:

+- 1. The test must be standardized and graded independently of the school or school division in which the test is given; - 2.
 The test must be knowledge based; - 3.
 The test must be administered on a multistate or international basis, or administered as part of another state's accountability assessment program; and - 4.
 To be counted in a specific academic area, the test must measure content that incorporates or exceeds the SOL content in the course for which verified credit is given.